asyncapi/bindings/anypointmq/README.md

 Code generation based on an AsyncAPI document can be used to

 - generate a skeleton of the application that exposes the message-driven API (this is common), or
-- generate a stub of an "interaction partner" application that interacts with that application via this API (this is less common).
+- generate a stub of an "interaction partner" application that interacts with that application via its message-driven API (this is less common).

 Some of the fields in the bindings defined in this specification serve to more clearly define the contract of an API in the presence of an Anypoint MQ message broker, while other fields are useful primarily for code generation.
-The latter fields can be used in both code generation scenarios, and will then apply to the application that is being generated (the application described by the AsyncAPI document, or its "interaction partner").
+The latter fields can be used in both code generation scenarios, and will then influence the application code that is being generated.

 ## Server Object

-The fields of the standard [Server Object](https://github.com/asyncapi/asyncapi/blob/master/versions/2.0.0/asyncapi.md#serverObject) are constrained and interpreted as follows:
+The fields of the standard [Server Object](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#serverObject) are constrained and interpreted as follows:

 - `protocol` is *required* and MUST be `anypointmq` for the scope of this specification.
 - `url` is *required* and MUST be the endpoint URL of the Anypoint MQ Broker REST API _excluding_ the final major version indicator (e.g., `v1`), such as `https://mq-us-east-1.anypoint.mulesoft.com/api` or `https://mq-eu-central-1.eu1.anypoint.mulesoft.com/api` (and _not_ `https://.../api/v1`).
 MUST NOT use a scheme other than `https` or `http` (as supported by the Broker REST API endpoint).